Mark-MDO47/UniRemote/code/WriteRFID/README.md

 ## Description
 [Top](#WriteRFID "Top")<br>
 This routine writes and checks command info to PICC (RFID) cards.
+It can also read PICC cards without writing them, but assumes they contain an ASCII string.<br>
-It is intended to write PICC cards to be used by UniRemoteCYD.
+It is intended to write and/or read PICC cards to be used by UniRemoteCYD.
 - https://github.com/Mark-MDO47/UniRemote
 - https://github.com/Mark-MDO47/UniRemote/tree/master/code/UniRemoteCYD